kshuang04/cs100-final-project/README.md

  Our project will include the basic features of an RPG.
 There will be a gold system will be used in shops.
 There will be a variety of monsters across a few regions that will scale with stage level.
-There will be a class system that have different base stats.
 There will be a battle system that allows the use of items and attacking.
-As for special features, we will have random encounters that will trigger special events and a path system that allows the user to pick what they want to do at every stage.
-After beating every stage, the player can pick up a random amount of loot.
+As for special features, we will have random encounters that will trigger special events.
+After beating every stage, the player will be rewarded a random amount of loot.

   ## Phase II